markterweele/windows-itpro-docs/windows/client-management/manage-notepad.md

 ## Download the Notepad administrative template (ADMX)

 The [Notepad Administrative Template (ADMX)](https://todo) can be downloaded from the Microsoft Download Center.

 ## Policy settings

 ### DisableAIFeaturesInNotepad

 This policy setting allows you to control whether AI features are disabled in the Windows Notepad app.

-- If this policy is enabled, AI features will not be accessible in the Notepad app.
+- If this policy is enabled, users can't access AI features in the Notepad app.
-- If this policy is disabled or not configured, users will be able to access AI features in the Notepad app.
+- If this policy is disabled or not configured, users can access AI features in the Notepad app.

 **Supported versions**